shoal3/famfamfam-flags-updated/README.md

 # FAMFAMFAM Flags Updated

 The FAMFAMFAM flag icons were made in 2005 and last updated in 2007.
-There are numerous flag in the popular icon set that are outdated or use the wrong flag entirely.
-I have created an identical gloss and used it to update, revise and expand the FAMFAMFAM flag icon set in accordance with ISO 3166-2.
-This new icon set is **free to use** and **requires no attribution** - use it however and wherever you want.
+There are numerous flags in the popular icon set that are outdated or missing entirely.
+I have created an identical gloss texture and used it to update, revise and expand the FAMFAMFAM flag icon set in accordance with ISO 3166-2.
+This new icon set is also **free to use** and **requires no attribution**.

 [Original FAMFAMFAM flags](http://famfamfam.com/lab/icons/flags/)

 [ISO 3166-2 list](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements)

-## Changes
+## All Changes

 - **Added flags for new countries/territories:** Caribbean Netherlands, Kosovo and South Sudan.
 - **Updated outdated flags:** Iraq, Guadeloupe, Lesotho, Libya, Mauritania, Myanmar, Paraguay, Tokelau and Tuvalu.